astral-sh/ruff/README.md

 **The Goal**

-Allow more people and projects to use Ruff Format by letting them enforce their *existing* styles.
+Increase Ruff Format's popularity by letting projects enforce their *existing* styles.

 **Motivation**

-- Leo can't use ruff format: it rewrites Leo's sentinel comments.
+- [Leo](https://leo-editor.github.io/leo-editor/) can't use ruff format: it rewrites Leo's sentinel comments.
 - Working on this project will teach me rust and improve Leo's rust importer.

 **Token-related options**